 This session is part of the Therapies in the School Online Conference 8

 Cortical visual impairment (CVI), retinopathy of prematurity (ROP) and optic nerve hypoplasia (ONH); learn how these common diagnoses continue to impact a student’s educational progress and motor development.
-Multiple case studies will be discussed to illustrate the characteristics associated with these diagnoses and how the factors associated with the student’s visual impairments affect their IEP goals and treatments.
+Multiple case studies will be discussed to illustrate the characteristics associated with these diagnoses and how the factors associated with the student’s visual/vision impairments affect their IEP goals and treatments.

 - Identify how a visual impairment can alter the course of motor development

 - Determine the specific characteristics associated with common diagnoses such as CVI, ROP and ONH